zX3no/gonk/README.md

 ### Building from Source

-> Current master branch cannot be built on linux, see [#19](https://github.com/zX3no/gonk/issues/19)
+> Current master branch cannot be built on linux.
+You can still use an older version [0.1.2](https://github.com/zX3no/gonk/releases/tag/0.1.2), see [#19](https://github.com/zX3no/gonk/issues/19).

 ```
 git clone https://github.com/zX3no/gonk